pwittrock/kubebuilder-workshop-prereqs/preprovisioned/README.md

 1. Select the *kubebuilder-workshop* instance
 1. Select the *SSH* button under *Remote access*

+**Note:** Alternatively, login using

+ 1. `gcloud auth login`
+ 1. `gcloud compute ssh kubebuilder-workshop`

 ## Configure a local minikube cluster

-Use the provided script to setup a local minikube cluster.
+From the dev instance, use the provided script to setup a local minikube cluster.

 ```bash
 setup-minikube.sh